* Tim will present improvised solo performances at the art fair ARTISSIMA as part of Per4m on 3 November 2016.

 The work has four elements and starting at 12pm each day is a full menu of performances, talks and conversations.

-The final element of my residency is Further Provocations, an ongoing performance manifested by Andrew Stevenson, in which a series of texts are endlessly painted, painted out and then repainted on the longest wall of the Level 5 gallery.
+Also present is Ten Purposes, a set of instructions distributed on cards for the public to pick up and activate in Tate, private and not-so-private performances which respond to the collection.
+Meanwhile the final element of my residency is Further Provocations, an ongoing performance manifested by Andrew Stevenson, in which a series of texts are endlessly painted, painted out and then repainted on the longest wall of the Level 5 gallery.

-Do drop by in the next few days if you can – take time to give and take and take and give and take in this great new initiative at Tate.
+Do drop by in the next few days if you can.
+Take time to give and take and take and give and take in this great new initiative at Tate.

 The Give & Take line-up